yungshenglu/StudyJams/Coursera/ArtScienceML/2-ArtML/Lab-1.md

 ## Overview

-In this lab, you will use TensorFlow playground to experiment with L1 and L2 regularisation and different values of Lambda also known as the regularisation rates.
+In this lab, you will use TensorFlow playground to experiment with L1 and L2 regularization and different values of Lambda also known as the regularization rates.

 ---
 ## TensorFlow Playground